merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 -rw-r--r--  1 meren  staff  1384448 Apr 26 16:37 PAN.db
 ```

-As you can see these are individual pangenomes that can indeed be visualized with `anvi-display-pan`.
+As you can see these are individual pangenomes that can indeed be visualized with {% include PROGRAM name="anvi-display-pan" %}.
 For instance running the following command,

 ```
 anvi-display-pan -p SPLIT_PANs/Core/PAN.db \